olorondu-emeka/clean-architecture-example/BlogPost.md

 A cleaner and more flexible architecture, is one that is loosely coupled and modular in nature.
 This means that there is clear separation of concerns and modularity is implemented in a manner that ensures code reuse.

-To demonstrate the flexibility of this architecture, two different database management systems were used namely: **PostgreSQL** & **MongoDB**.
+To demonstrate its flexibility, two different database management systems were used namely: **PostgreSQL** & **MongoDB**.
 I applied lessons learned from Clean Architecture ( Robert C. Martin) and Domain-Driven Design (DDD).

 The folder called `clean_architecture` is structured as shown below: